List

 Apply a given function to each element of a list

-Note: The original list is left unmodified.
+Note: The original list is not modified.

 Parameters

-: the function to apply to each element
+_L: the list to work on_f: the function to apply to each element

 Example

-(print (map [1 2 3 4 5 6 7 8 9] (fun (e) (* e e)))) # [1 4 9 25 36 49 64 81]
+(print (list:map [1 2 3 4 5 6 7 8 9] (fun (e) (* e e)))) # [1 4 9 25 36 49 64 81]

 reduce